morepath/morepath/doc/views.rst

 Sometimes you want to do things to the response specific to the view, so that you cannot do it in a ``render`` function.
-Let's say you want to add a cookie using :meth:`werkzeug.wrappers.BaseResponse.set_cookie`.
+Let's say you want to add a cookie using :meth:`webob.Response.set_cookie`.
 You don't have access to the response object in the view, as it has not been created yet.
 It is only created *after* the view has returned.
 We can register a callback function to be called after the view is done and the response is ready using the :meth:`morepath.Request.after` decorator.
 Here's how::

   @app.view(model=Document)